asx8678/exc-gate-stabilize/README.md

 #### Smart Warnings

 - **⚠️ Unsupported Providers** - Providers like Amazon Bedrock and Google Vertex that require special authentication are clearly marked
-- **⚠️ No Tool Calling** - Models without tool calling support show a big warning since they can't use Code Puppy's file/shell tools
+- **⚠️ No Tool Calling** - Models without tool calling support show a big warning since they can't use 's file/shell tools

 ### Durable Execution

-Code Puppy supports **[DBOS](https://github.com/dbos-inc/dbos-transact-py)** durable execution.

 When enabled, every agent is automatically wrapped as a `DBOSAgent`, checkpointing key interactions (including agent inputs, LLM responses, MCP calls, and tool calls) in a database for durability and recovery.